sroninio/spdk/doc/jsonrpc.md

 ### bdev_set_rw {#rpc_bdev_set_rw}

-Set a bdev in a read-only state
+For a bdev that was previously set to read-only, restore read-write capability.

 #### Parameters